Unpackerr/unpackerr/README.md

 ##### Folder

 Folders are a way to watch a folder for things to extract.
-You can use this to monitor your download client's "move to" path if you're not using it with an *arr app.
+You can use this to monitor your download client's "move to" path if you're not using it with an Starr app.

 |Config Name|Variable Name|Default / Note|
 |---|---|---|